 “"Jihye Lee is emerging as a strong voice in the 'next generation' of composers for large jazz ensemble.
 Her music is imaginative and creative.
 And she's not afraid to take some exciting chances in her writing.
 I strongly urge you to check her out!" ”

 — Jim McNeely

-The BMI Foundation awarded Lee with the Charlie Parker Jazz Composition Prize in 2018.
-Recently, she received ASCAP Symphonic Jazz Orchestra 2020 Commissioning Prize, has written music for the Jazz at Lincoln Center Orchestra with Wynton Marsalis, and Carnegie Hall’s NYO Jazz.
-She is currently working on her second album.
+In addition to the BMI Foundation’s Charlie Parker Jazz Composition Prize and Manny Albam Commission in 2018, Lee has received the 2020 ASCAP Foundation/Symphonic Jazz Orchestra Commissioning Prize.
+She has written music for the Jazz at Lincoln Center Orchestra with Wynton Marsalis as well as Carnegie Hall’s NYO Jazz.